Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Experiments

 \subsection{Datasets}

-\textit{COMPAS.} The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) is a popular algorithm used by judges to predict a criminal's risk of recidivism after 2 years.
-Although this algorithm was meant to eliminate human bias, ProPublica published a seminal article analyzing that COMPAS is nonetheless biased in favor of White criminals \cite{angwin_larson_mattu_kirchner_2016}.
-The data has since become a popular baseline for fairness models to improve upon.
-There are around 6,000 datapoints, and we let race be the sensitive attribute.
-The original race attribute has 6 levels: White, Black, Asian, Hispanic, Native American, and ``Other''.
-However, Asian and Native American criminals are quite rare in the data, which means we cannot obtain good estimates of fairness metrics for these two groups.
-We therefore group them under the ``Other'' category to avoid this estimation issue.
+\textit{COMPAS.} The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) is a popular dataset used originally to predict a criminal's risk of recividism after 2 years. \citet{angwin_larson_mattu_kirchner_2016} published a seminal article analyzing that the algorithm deployed then was biased in favor of White criminals.
+We therefore let race be the sensitive attribute.
+The original race attribute has 6 levels, but Asian and Native American criminals are quite rare in the data, so we group them under the ``Other'' category in order to make it possible to obtain better estimates of fairness metrics.
+The dataset consists of 6,172 datapoints.

-\textit{Adult.} The UCI Adult dataset contains around 45,000 entries from a 1994 Census database \cite{Dua:2019}.
-The goal is to predict whether or not someone's income exceeds \$50,000 per year, and we treat sex as the sensitive attribute in accordance with \cite{agarwal2018reductions}, \cite{grari2019fair}, and \cite{kamishima2012fairness}, among others -- females being the marginalized group.
+\textit{Adult.} The UCI Adult dataset is taken from a 1994 Census database \cite{Dua:2019}.
+The goal is to predict whether or not someone's income exceeds \$50,000 per year, and we treat sex as the sensitive attribute in accordance with \cite{agarwal2018reductions, grari2019fair, kamishima2012fairness} with females being the marginalized group.
+The full dataset contains 30,162 datapoints.

-\textit{German.} The German dataset comprises of 20 attributes and classifies people as having good or bad credit.
-We use age as the sensitive attribute, and we follow the works of \cite{kamiran2010discrimination} and \cite{feldman2015certifying} to split the population into people 25 and younger and older than 25, with the former as the marginalized group since younger people are often assigned worse credit under the basis of age.
+\textit{German.} The German dataset classifies people as having good or bad credit.
+We use age as the sensitive attribute, following the works of \cite{kamiran2010discrimination, feldman2015certifying} to split the population into people 25 and younger and older than 25, with the former as the marginalized group since younger people are often assigned worse credit under the basis of age.
+The dataset contains 1,000 datapoints.

-We use 75\% of the data for training and 25\% for testing on all the above datasets, split five times with different seeds to account for random variability.
-The \textit{Adult} dataset is both large and high-dimensional, so we additionally train FlowOCT on 2,700 datapoints due to computational limitations; we will further discuss this choice in Section~\ref{section:additional_exp}.